Strand PHIL.I Definitions of Philanthropy

 Various Artists.
 “All the Best from Africa: 20 Tribal Songs.”
 Madacy Records.
 ASIN: B000000K45

 Read aloud the introduction from the book Seven Candles of Kwanzaa by Andrea Davis Pinkney.
-Read some of the other resources to give the students some general information about the celebration (see Bibliography).
+Read one or more of the other books listed above to give the students general information about the celebration (see Bibliography).
 There are YouTube versions of most of the books.

-Check the students’ understanding of Kwanzaa by asking the following questions:
+Reinforce the students’ understanding of Kwanzaa by answering the following questions after reading:

 - What does Kwanzaa mean? (first fruits of the first harvest)